This page has Batman and his allies that are "officially" part of the Bat-family. Bold

 Bruce Wayne was a carefree child born into the humongously wealthy and prominent Wayne family, but one night, after seeing a movie (usually something to do with Zorro

-- if you know the background of Zorro, you'll know why that's important), he and his loving parents took a shortcut through a dark alleyway, inevitably leading to a mugger (usually named Joe Chill in most versions) shooting both of them dead.
+- if you know the background of Zorro, you'll know why that's important), he and his loving parents took a shortcut through a dark alleyway, inevitably leading to a mugger (named Joe Chill in most versions) shooting both of them dead.

 The distraught Bruce was raised in current continuity by the family butler, Alfred Pennyworth, as well as the family doctor, Leslie Thompkins.
 (Pre Crisis

 , Bruce was raised by his uncle Philip Wayne, with Alfred only joining the Wayne household in Bruce's adulthood).
 The memory, however, would never fade, and Bruce, realizing what a Crapsack World